12 Competencies Every Manager Should Master

 9. Change Agent

-Organizations are being forced to make dramatic improvements to products and services not only to compete but to survive in today’s economy.
+Organizations are being forced to make dramatic improvements to products and services to compete and survive in today’s economy.

 Progressive organizations understand that change is constant and that to move forward, there needs to be a continuous process of improving what and how work is done.